Analysis | The audacious timeline of Trump’s failed plot on the census and citizenship

-Along the way was a sternly worded rebuke from the Supreme Court, which said the administration had misled about its effort, later acknowledgments about the true political purpose, resistance from career officials, and a series of increasingly desperate attempts to make it happen by hook or crook.
+Along the way was a sternly worded rebuke from the Supreme Court, which said the administration had misled about its effort, later acknowledgments about the true political purpose, resistance from career officials and a series of increasingly desperate attempts to make it happen by hook or crook.

 And nearly a year after Trump left office having come up short, the developments keep coming.
-According to documents revealed this weekend, a top Census Bureau official in September 2020 raised a series of concerns about how much interest political officials were taking in the process.
+According to documents revealed this weekend, a top Census Bureau official in September 2020 raised concerns about how much interest political officials were taking in the process.
 Deputy Director Ron S. Jarmin cited those officials’ “unusually” high level of “engagement in technical matters, which is unprecedented relative to the previous censuses.”

 The emails reinforce what has been plainly evident for a long time: Top Trump administration officials worked hard to exclude undocumented immigrants from the population figures used to award congressional districts — despite the 14th Amendment setting the standard at “the whole number of persons” — and they leaned on processes that were supposed to be apolitical to do so.